James Deeny: The Bessborough affair

 He closed down the home temporarily and sacked the nun matron and the medical officer.
-Such a challenge to church personnel was very unusual for the time and a complaint was made by Bishop Daniel Cohalan of Cork to the Papal Nuncio.
-The Nuncio visited Taoiseach, Eamon De Valera, but on seeing the report on the matter he had to agree that the right steps had been taken.
+Such a challenge to church personnel was very unusual at the time and a complaint was made by Bishop Daniel Cohalan of Cork to the Papal Nuncio.
+The Nuncio visited the Taoiseach, Eamon De Valera, but on reviewing the report on the matter, he agreed that the right steps had been taken.

 World Health Organization

 In May 1948, Deeny attended the first assembly of the World Health Organization (WHO) in Geneva as chief of the Irish delegation.
 In 1956, he was seconded from the Department of Health to the WHO.

 He carried out national tuberculosis surveys on Sri Lanka and Somaliland.
 Between 1958 and 1960, he produced a national health plan for Indonesia.

 In 1962, he was appointed chief of senior staff training at WHO headquarters in Geneva.
-Coming from a small neutral country he played a vital role in persuading the Soviet Union to allow the WHO to recruit doctors directly as the Soviets had been insisting on choosing for themselves.
+Coming from a small neutral country, he played a vital role in persuading the Soviet Union to allow the WHO to recruit doctors directly as the Soviets had been insisting on choosing for themselves.

 He took formal retirement in 1967, but continued to do consultancy work for the organization.
 This included writing the Fourth Report on the World Health Situation in 1968 and serving as the WHO's first Ombudsman.